 Accessibility: Not suitable for pushchairs, wheelchairs or bikes

 Parking: Car parks in Cheddar (BS27 3QA – pay and display) or the Black Rock lay-by (BS27 3QF – free, limited spaces available)

 Facilities: Toilets, shops and pubs available in Cheddar

-Notes: Please be mindful of livestock, keep your dogs on a lead and be careful at the cliff edge
+Notes: Please be careful at the cliff edge

 Plan your escape

 If you enjoyed this article, you’ll love the Escape travel guide packed full of ideas to explore Bath, Bristol, the Cotswolds and beyond.
 To receive this exclusive guide as well as inspirations every month to explore and plan your escape, enter your email address and subscribe to the Escape Monthly newsletter.

 Featured image: Breathtaking views of the village of Cheddar and the Somerset Levels from Cheddar Gorge

 Pin this for later: